adamluzsi/testcase/README.md

 I highly recommend checking out that project and the [community takeaways about how to write a better software specification](http://www.betterspecs.org).

 I don't plan on doing complex custom things in this package.
-I don't really plan to have a visually appealing reporting output or custom assertion helpers.
+For example I don't plan to have a visually appealing reporting output or custom assertion helpers.
-No, kind the opposite, the output will look like vanilla `testing`.
+No, kind the opposite, since the output intentionally looks like vanilla `testing` run output.
-I need the ability to keep things close to core go testing pkg conventions, so I can things like `-run 'rgx'` flag to easily run one test edge case from many.
+I need the ability to keep things close to core go testing pkg conventions, so I can use things like `-run 'rgx'` flag.

 Therefore again this project is here for my own work primary, but please feel free to use it if you see value in it for yourself.